eclipse-kura/kura/_posts/ref/2000-01-01-mqtt-namespace.md

 associated command.
 The EXEC message may contain properties in the MQTT payload that can be used to parameterize the command execution.

-##MQTT Unsolicited Events
+## MQTT Unsolicited Events

 IOT applications have the ability to send unsolicited messages to a remote server using events to periodically report data readings from their resources, or to report special events and observed conditions.

-NOTE: It is recommended to *not* use MQTT control topics for unsolicited events, and subsequently, to avoid the $EDC topic prefix.
+{% include note.html message="It is recommended to *not* use MQTT control topics for unsolicited events, and subsequently, to avoid the $EDC topic prefix." %}

 Event MQTT topics generally follow the pattern shown below to report unsolicited data observations for a given resource:

 *  **account_name/client_id/app_id/resource_id**

-##Discoverability
+## Discoverability

 The MQTT namespace guidelines in this document do not address remote discoverability of a given device’s applications and its resources.
 The